Wikipedia and fact-checking

 Wikipedia's volunteer editor community has the responsibility of fact-checking Wikipedia's content.
+Their aim is to curb the dissemination of misinformation and disinformation by the website.
-Wikipedia has been considered one of the major free open source webpages, where millions can read, edit and post their views for free.
-This can be both on the grounds of dissemination of misinformation and disinformation publications.

-Therefore Wikipedia takes the effort to provide its users with the best possible verified sources.
-Fact-checking is an aspect of the broader reliability of Wikipedia.
+Wikipedia is considered one of the major free content websites, where millions can read, edit, and document what reliable sources say about millions of topics, for free.
+Therefore Wikipedia takes the effort to provide its readers with well-verified sources.
+Meticulous fact-checking is an aspect of the broader reliability of Wikipedia.

-Various academic studies about Wikipedia and the body of criticism of Wikipedia seek to describe the limits of Wikipedia's reliability, document who and how anyone uses Wikipedia for fact-checking, and what consequences result from the use of Wikipedia as a fact-checking resource.
-There are several low-quality article types on Wikipedia such as the self-contradictions.
-These types of articles require improvement and noisy articles can be ruled out.
+Various academic studies about Wikipedia and the body of criticism of Wikipedia seek to describe the limits of Wikipedia's reliability, document who uses Wikipedia for fact-checking and how, and what consequences result from this use.
+Wikipedia articles can have poor quality in many ways including self-contradictions.
+Those poor articles require improvement.

-Major platforms including YouTube and Facebook use Wikipedia's content to confirm the accuracy of the information in their own media collections.
+Large platforms including YouTube and Facebook use Wikipedia's content to confirm the accuracy of the information in their own media collections.

-Platforms that fact-check with Wikipedia

-Public trust and counter to fake news
+Using Wikipedia for fact-checking

 Wikipedia serves as a public resource for access to genuine information.
-One such is the COVID-19 information, where people can rely on the Wikipedia's page for genuine information.
+For example, the COVID-19 pandemic was an important topic on which people relied on Wikipedia for genuine information.
 Seeking public trust is a major part of Wikipedia's publication philosophy.
-Various reader polls and studies have reported public trust in Wikipedia's process for quality control.
+Various reader polls and studies have reported public trust in the English Wikipedia's process for quality control.
 In general, the public uses Wikipedia to counter fake news.